manuelbieh/react-book/basics/excursus-es2015+.md

 {c: 3}
 ```

 As can be seen from the example above, `Object.assign()` did not create a new object for us.
 It merely added the properties of the second and the third object to the first.
-In terms of **pure functions** and **immutable** **objects** this is far from ideal and should be avoided.
+In terms of **pure functions** and **immutable objects** this is far from ideal and should be avoided.

-There's a trick though to ensure that objects can be combined via `Object.assign()` but also be created in a new object.
+There's a trick to ensure that objects can be combined via `Object.assign()` but also be created in a new object.
 Passing an empty object literal `{}` as the first argument to the function like this:

 ```
 Object.assign({}, a, b, c);
 ```

-... will achieve just what we want.
+... will achieve exactly what we want.
 It passes all the object properties of `a`, `b` and `c` while keeping the previous objects `a`, `b` and `c` intact.

 ### Destructuring assignments